cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the key derivation steps in {{derive-3dh}} are performed in this group and represented here using multiplicative notation.
 The output of OPAQUE-3DH is a session secret `session_key` and export key `export_key`.

+The parameters Npk and Nsk are set to be equal to the size of a scalar in the associated prime order group.

 #### OPAQUE-3DH Messages